-Our teachers and staff diligently protect instructional time.
-Please work with our front office to decrease calls to classrooms to tell students his/her lunch, or violin has been delivered, or to call a student out of class before dismissal time.
-There is an interruption of instruction and student attention is disrupted.
+Instructional time for our major subjects is quite limited.
+Every time we have to call a classroom to tell a student his/her lunch, or violin has been delivered, or call a student out of class before dismissal time, there is an interruption of instruction and student attention is disrupted.
+For students having difficulty, this is quite serious.
 Please do not ask us to release students early, if it can be avoided.
+Have your child dismissed with walkers, rather than signing him/her out early.
 As partners, we can make a difference in students' lives by guarding instructional time.
 We know that we can count on your cooperation in this regard.